BRANDS

 Dolce & Gabbana

-Domenico Dolce and Stefano Gabbana started their fashion house in Milan in 1985.
-The brand built an identity around Mediterranean sensuality and sharp tailoring.
+Dolce & Gabbana built an identity around Mediterranean sensuality and sharp tailoring.
 Its rise lines up with the late-90s swing back toward overt sexuality in fashion.

 -